sslover/designing-for-data-personalization/syllabus.md

 * Assignment Week 3:
     * Work on Design Challenge 1 - Making (Dry) Data Personal & Playful
+        * Requirements (due Week 5)
+            * A working interactive Web page
+            * A blog post that includes the following:
+                * A brief description of the data you chose, why you are interested in it, and what you wanted to express to the user.
+                * A sketch or wireframe of your concept.
+                * The color palette and fonts that you are using, any other options you were considering, and why you made these choices.
+                * Any next steps you think would be interesting for the project.

 Week 4
 -------